ibm-cloud-docs/codeengine/appdeploy-source.md

 14. Modify any runtime settings or environment variables for your app.
 For more information about these options, see [Options for deploying an app](/docs/codeengine?topic=codeengine-application-workloads#optionsdeploy).
 15. Click **Create**.

 After your build run is submitted, the built container image is sent to {{site.data.keyword.registryshort}} and then your application pulls the image and deploys for you.
-After the application status changes to **Ready**, you can try it out by clicking **Send request**.
-To open the application in a web page, click **Open application URL**.
+After the application status changes to **Ready**, you can test the application.
+Click **Test application** and then click **Send request** in the Test application pane.
+To open the application in a web page, click **Application URL**.

+{[note-appconfig-ui.md]}

 Need help?
 Check out [Troubleshooting tips for builds](/docs/codeengine?topic=codeengine-troubleshoot-build).